mtk-pci/meta-mender-community/meta-mender-zynqmp/README.md

 ## Errata

 The zynmp-boot update script will install correctly and appear accessible to Mender tools.
 However, it has not yet successfully tested an update of BOOT.BIN or it's multiboot fallback equivalents.
 Further debugging and feature updates required.

+zynmp-boot is expected to be replaced by state scripts (Mender feature) for updating boot files when necessary.